popcat-floppa/turtle/README.md

-This is a turtle exercise program; ppls feel free to download on your machine and watch it form some AWESOME shapes :) hooray yey
+These are some turtle exercise programs; ppls feel free to download on your machine and watch it form some AWESOME shapes :) hooray yey